 Applicants must show through their application that they are eligible to receive the award amount requested.
-This will be established through documented size of existing operation, income projections, a business plan, and proven agricultural managerial ability (see Applications section).
+This will be established through documented size of existing operation, income projections (three (3) years), a business plan, and proven agricultural managerial ability (see Applications section), along with any other documentation that the applicants may provide to comply with the criteria established above.
+For example, to justify the projected annual gross income, Applicants with established operations may provide historical tax returns along with the most recent Puerto Rico Tax Return, meaning the latest tax return year in place at the time of eligibility review.